Ternary universal sums of generalized polygonal numbers: Introduction

 In 1862, Liouville generalized Gauss's triangular theorem as follows: for positive integers $a,b,c \ (a \leq b \leq c)$, the ternary sum $ap_3(x)+bp_3(y)+cp_3(z)$ of triangular numbers is universal if and only if $(a,b,c)$ is one of the following triples:

-In \cite{gps}, \cite{os} and \cite{s1}, Sun and his collaborators determined all ternary universal sums of the form $ap_3(x)+bp_3(y)+cp_4(z)$ or $ap_3(x)+bp_4(y)+cp_4(z)$.
+In \cite{gps}, \cite{os}, and \cite{s1}, Sun and his collaborators determined all ternary universal sums of the form $ap_3(x)+bp_3(y)+cp_4(z)$ or $ap_3(x)+bp_4(y)+cp_4(z)$.
 There does not exist a universal sum of the form $ap_4(x)+bp_4(y)+cp_4(z)$ for any positive integers $a,b,c$.
 Hence, to find all ternary sums of polygonal numbers that are universal over $\mathbb N$, we may assume that $\{i,j,k\} \ne \{3,4\}$.
-Recently, Sun gave in \cite{s2} a complete list of $95$ candidates of ternary sums of polygonal numbers that are universal over $\mathbb N$ under this assumption.
+Recently, in \cite{s2} Sun gave a complete list of $95$ candidates of ternary sums of polygonal numbers that are universal over $\mathbb N$ under this assumption.

-In fact, the proof of the universality over $\z$ of a ternary sum of polygonal numbers is much easier than the proof of universality over $\mathbb N$.
-For this reason, one may naturally ask the universalities over $\z$ of $95$ candidates of ternary sums.
-Related with this question, Sun and Ge proved in \cite{fz} and \cite{s2} that $62$ ternary sums among $95$ candidates are, in fact, universal over $\z$.
+In fact, the proof of the universality over $\mathbb{Z}$ of a ternary sum of polygonal numbers is much easier than the proof of universality over $\mathbb N$.
+For this reason, one may naturally ask the universalities over $\mathbb{Z}$ of $95$ candidates of ternary sums.
+Related with this question, Sun and Ge proved in \cite{fz} and \cite{s2} that $62$ ternary sums among $95$ candidates are, in fact, universal over $\mathbb{Z}$.
 The remaining $33=95-62$ candidates are as follows:

-In this paper, we prove that $17$ ternary sums written in boldface in the above remaining candidates are universal over $\mathbb Z$.
-In most cases, we use the method developed in \cite{pentagonal}.
+In this paper, we prove that $17$ ternary sums written in boldface in the above list of remaining candidates are universal over $\mathbb Z$.
+In most cases, we use the method developed in \cite{regular} and \cite{pentagonal}.
 For those who are unfamiliar with it, we briefly review this method in Section 2.